agrawal-prateek/GeeksForGeeks/README.md

-Solutions for geeksforgeeks orignally written by me
+This Repository contains coding solutions.
+All the solutions are orignally written by me and anyone can use it.